Madras Presidency: During the Company rule (1801–1858)

-British Rule (1858–1947)
+British Raj (1858–1947)

 In 1858, under the terms of Queen's Proclamation issued by Queen Victoria, the Madras Presidency, along with the rest of British India, came under the direct rule of the British crown.
 During the period of governor Lord Harris (1854–1859), measures were taken to improve education and increase representation of Indians in the administration.
 Legislative powers were given to the Governor's council under the Indian Councils Act 1861.
 The council was reformed and expanded under the Indian Councils Act 1892, the Indian Councils Act 1909, the Government of India Act 1919, and the Government of India Act 1935.
 V. Sadagopacharlu (1861–63) was the first Indian to be appointed to the council.
 The legal profession was specially prized by the newly emerging corpus of educated Indians.
 The first Indian judge to be appointed was C. V. Runganada Sastri; in 1877, T. Muthuswamy Iyer became the first Indian judge of the Madras High Court despite strong opposition from the Anglo-Indian media.
 He also acted as the Chief Justice of the Madras High Court for a few months in 1893, thereby becoming the first Indian to hold the post.
 In 1899, V. Bhashyam Aiyangar became the first Indian to be appointed Advocate-General of the Madras Presidency.
 A number of roads, railways, dams and canals were constructed during this period.

 Two large famines occurred in Madras during this period, the Great Famine of 1876–78 and the Indian famine of 1896–97.
 As a result of the first, the population of the presidency fell for the first time from 31.2 million in 1871 to 30.8 million in 1881.
 These famines and alleged partiality shown by the government in handling the Chingleput Ryots' Case and the Salem riots trial caused discontent among the population.